Wójt: History

+Initially, the title of wójt was inherited.
+The person serving in this role received a share of local taxes and court payments in exchange.
+It was also possible to transfer or sell the duties of wójt to another person.
+In some cases, the city itself could purchase the post, with citizens receiving the right to elect the new wójt.
+The functions of wójt included general administrative tasks, management of communal properties and leading the jury during trials.
+His powers were shared with the city council, with the wójt influencing the composition if its members.

+In the Cossack Hetmanate, the position of viyt (війт) existed in cities ruled according to the Magdeburg Law, and people serving in that quality were to be confirmed by the hetman administration.
+In Austrian Galicia the term was used to denote the head of a community (hromada), and under the Second Polish Republic a wójt/viyt served as head of an aggregated community (volost).

 Wójt in modern times

 In modern Poland the elected position of wójt of a rural gmina (in an urban gmina the equivalent positions are burmistrz and town president) is an element of the local government of the lowest level, and it is defined by the Polish law about gmina self-government.

 The position of wójt is not the same as the position of the chairman of the gmina council (przewodniczący rady gminy).
 Wójt is the executive function of gmina (the title for the executive position is "burmistrz" if the administration is located in a gmina town and "town president" in towns with population over 100,000) (Article 26).
 These positions (and of their deputies) can be held only by Polish citizens and cannot be shared with the same position in another gmina or with a number of other administrative positions.

 Relations of wójt and gmina council

 The gmina council (rada gminy) controls the activities of wójt, determines the remuneration of wójt, directions of his activities, accepts his report on his activities, handles complaints about wójt, and may consider termination of wójt's tenure.
 A wójt suggests the candidate for the position of gmina treasurer, for rada to accept.

 Wójt performs major actions (major purchases, credits, handling rada bonds, etc.) related to the community property according to the principles set by rada.

 Wójt has rights to call for a session of rada.

 Wójt or his representative has an obligation to reasonably promptly address questions and requests formally submitted by rada members.

 Wójt cannot assign any contractual work to a rada member of his gmina.